MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 9. Select **CampusImportDataMap**, press **Next**.
 10. Review mapping summary, then press **Next**, and then press **Submit**.
 11. Press **Finish**.
+12. The data import will now begin.
+You can now use the Refresh button on the right side of the My Imports screen to refresh the table until all four imports have a **Status Reason** of **Completed**.
+This may take a few minutes.

 ## Task #3: Verify Data Import